nyscapes/media-history-blog/_posts/2018-02-01-kates-first-post.md

 ---
-Title: Kate's First Post
+title: Kate's First Post
-Author: kjl411
+author: kjl411
 ---

 This is my **first** post!
 Learning how to type _italics_ and other fun stuff, since I've never used **Atom** before!